grumpygamer/kvstore/README.md

 ## Testing

-Once install the key/value store can be tested with the following:
+Once installed the key/value store can be tested with the following:

 ```
 KVSTORE="https://example.com/kvstore.php?project=my_project&secret=qskpchkqupdqydkz"